maguirearman/fightPredictor/README.md

 F1-score (1): 37%
 Accuracy (Mean): 78.25%
 - Conclusion
-The Gradient Boosting Machine (GBM) classifier demonstrates the best overall performance, achieving the highest accuracy and F1-scores for both classes.
-Additionally, it maintains high accuracy during cross-validation, indicating robustness and generalization capability.
+The Gradient Boosting Machine (GBM) classifier demonstrated the best overall performance, with the highest accuracy and F1 scores for both classes.
+It also maintains high cross-validation accuracy, indicating robustness.

-I used joblib to load the model into my backend python file and then used the users inputs to retrieve data and use model to predict winner
+# Model Deployment

+Backend Integration:
+- The predictive model is loaded into the Python backend using joblib.
+- User inputs are utilized to fetch relevant data and generate predictions.

+Starting the Application:
-npm start: Concurrently runs flask server (flask run) and the react frontend.
+- Run the app with npm start to concurrently start the Flask server (flask run) and the React frontend.

 # Frontend Development

+1. Developed a React application based on the Node.js framework.
-Created a react application w node.js framework Connected frontend with backend using flask routes (fighters, predict, etc.)
+2. Connected the frontend and backend using Flask routes (e.g., /fighters, /predict).
-It is now functional and the user can select two fighters and then the winner will be predicted using my model Using Material UI to make things pretty

-Encountered a plethora of issues regarding cors errors so for now i am using this command to temporarily disable cors on chrome (just for testing)
+3. The application enables users to select two fighters and predict the winner based on the trained model.
+4. Utilized Material UI to enhance the interface's visual appeal.

-The command to disable cors errors: open -a Google\ Chrome --args --disable-web-security --user-data-dir
+Note: During testing, encountered CORS errors, which can be temporarily bypassed by disabling web security in Chrome.
+Run this command: open -a Google\ Chrome --args --disable-web-security --user-data-dir

+# Publishing website

+I used Vercel to publish the website: https://fight-predictor.vercel.app/